Skip to main content

 Receipt 02

-The audit log streams to your SIEM, not just ours.
+The audit log is yours to pull, not just ours.

-Every Pulse action is recorded; admins can stream to Splunk, Datadog, Elastic, or S3 in real time.
+Every Pulse action is recorded; admins can page the full log out through /v1/audit, filtered by actor or time window, into Splunk, Datadog, Elastic, or S3.
+Real-time SIEM streaming is on the Enterprise roadmap.
 Our records and yours match.

 Receipt 03

-Counts of: legal-process requests received, requests refused, requests narrowed, requests complied with, customers notified, customers we couldn’t notify (by jurisdiction).
+Once we have meaningful volume we publish, every quarter, counts of: legal-process requests received, requests refused, requests narrowed, requests complied with, customers notified, customers we couldn’t notify (by jurisdiction).
+See the Transparency report section below for the current status.

 Receipt 04